Numeraire-invariant quadratic hedging and mean--variance portfolio allocation: Introduction.

 \section{Introduction.}

-Markowitz's mean-variance portfolio optimization is one of the pillars of modern financial economic theory, underpinning large parts of investment practice.
+Markowitz's mean--variance portfolio optimization is one of the pillars of modern financial economic theory, underpinning large parts of investment practice.
 While this problem has been considered in one period with or without a risk-free asset, a multi-period or continuous-time analysis usually involves the existence of a risk-free asset that is taken as the numeraire and/or as the reference asset.
 The choice of numeraire then typically affects both the problem formulation via the set of admissible trading strategies and the formulae for optimal trading strategies through the input quantities they are derived from.

-In this paper, we consider mean-variance portfolio optimization and quadratic hedging for semimartingale price processes without necessarily assuming a risk-free asset or choosing a numeraire asset.
-Our main contributions are a numeraire-invariant problem formulation including a symmetric definition of admissible trading strategies; sufficient conditions for the existence of optimal trading strategies; expressions for the optimal trading strategies that do not require the choice of a reference asset and/or numeraire change; and an equivalence result for hedging with and without numeraire change.
-Our results apply in both multi-period discrete and continuous time settings and allow computing optimal strategies in concrete models.
-In particular, the framework yields the optimal strategy for mean-variance portfolio optimization and quadratic hedging in the case of only risky assets.
+In this paper, we consider mean--variance portfolio optimization and quadratic hedging without necessarily assuming a risk-free asset or choosing a numeraire asset.
+Our main contributions are a numeraire-invariant problem formulation including a symmetric definition of admissible trading strategies (Definition~\ref{D:adm}), sufficient conditions for the existence of optimal trading strategies (Theorem~\ref{T:closedness}), expressions for the optimal trading strategies that do not require the choice of a reference asset and/or numeraire change (Theorems~\ref{T:main} and~\ref{T:explicit}), and an equivalence result for hedging with and without numeraire change (see (\ref{eq:3}--\ref{eq:4}) and Proposition \ref{P:ThetaEqual}).
+Our results apply in both multi-period discrete time and continuous time settings and allow computing optimal strategies in concrete models.
+In particular, the framework yields the optimal strategy for mean--variance portfolio optimization and quadratic hedging in the case of only risky assets.

-Our analysis provides a streamlined computation of the efficient frontier for the pure investment problem in terms of three easily interpreted processes: opportunity process $L$ that measures the smallest second moment of a fully invested portfolio, a tracking process $V(1)$ used for the hedging of the constant payoff 1, and the resulting minimal expected squared hedging error to maturity $\eps^2(1)$.
-The efficient frontier equation is given by the formula
+Our analysis provides a streamlined computation of the efficient frontier for the pure investment problem in terms of three easily interpreted processes: the \emph{opportunity process} $L$ that measures the smallest second moment of a fully invested portfolio, a \emph{tracking process} $V(1)$ used for hedging the constant payoff 1, and the corresponding \emph{minimal expected squared hedging error} $\eps^2(1)$.
+The efficient frontier is characterized by the equation